What is 529 Plan?

 The primary uses of 529 pan include the following:

-- To cover qualified primary education expenses of the beneficiary that includes tuition fees limit of $10,000 per year.
+- To cover the beneficiary’s qualified primary education expenses, including tuition fees limit of $10,000 per year.
 It further covers the beneficiary’s expenses for qualified higher education, which includes secondary and higher secondary education.

 - The amount in a 529 account can be used for full payment of training fees after secondary education and some portion of the private tuition expenses.